youwen5/web/routes/+luminite.typ

   can provide each page with a beautifully typeset PDF to print/save offline instead of janky browser print.
   - Could use `typst.ts`
+  - Implemented partial version of this for the CV
 - Comments system, using #smallcaps[htmx]?
+  - Currently using Giscus.

 = Testing code